-In this article I am going to share with you a motivational story that helps you understand why our believe system is so powerful.
-What we think or believe, influence both our actions and the image we have about ourselves.
-This upcoming short story is about some elephants who hold on to a certain believe system that controls their minds in a way that they suffer from it.
+This is another motivational short story and this time it endorses the power of our believe system.
+Both what we think or believe is true, influence the kind of choices we make in life, as well as the way we think about ourselves.
+This upcoming short story is about some elephants who hold on to a certain believe system that is so powerful, that it controls their minds in a way that they suffer from it.

 The Elephant Rope

 When a gentleman passed an elephant camp, he gazed upon the standing elephants.

 He suddenly stopped, because there was something that surprised him.